searchspring/snap/docs/PREACT_CONFIG.md

 });
 ```

 If multiple controllers are needed at the same time, usage of the `getControllers` method is necessary.
-The `getControllers` method returns an array of controllers in the order requested by the parameters.
+The `getControllers` method returns a promise that resolves to an array of controllers in the order requested by the parameters.
+The promise only resolves when ALL of the controllers have been created - if a controller is specified that is never created the promise will never resolve.
+For this reason this method should only be used when all controllers are needed simultaneously.

 ```typescript
 const snap = new Snap(config);